ubiqsecurity/ubiq-dotnet/WinConsole/README.md

-# Ubiq Security Sample Application using .NET Library
+# Ubiq Security .NET Windows Desktop Sample Application

 This sample application will demonstrate how to encrypt and decrypt data using the different APIs.